Haiti crisis: What we know about the gang takeover that has paralysed the country

 What happens next?

-A growing number of government officials within Haiti are also calling for Henry to resign, although according to the Associated Press he has rejected these calls.

-On Monday US secretary of state Antony Blinken arrived in Jamaica for an urgent Caricom summit aimed at resolving the crisis.
-Whether Henry was allowed to attend this meeting is unknown.

-One possible solution on the table: Henry could resign and be replaced by a transitional council, which would select an interim president and arrange the country’s first elections since 2016.
+One possible solution proposed by Caricom: Henry could be replaced by a transitional council, which would select an interim president and arrange the country’s first elections since 2016.

 However, it’s hard to imagine how free and fair elections could take place under the current conditions of violence, in a country where armed groups have usurped such power from the government.

+Guyana’s president, Mohamed Irfaan Ali, said: “I think we can all agree: Haiti is on the brink of disaster.
+We must take quick and decisive action.”

+However, he also noted that a transitional council was still a ways off.

-Meanwhile, the United Nations has approved an intervention plan that would send 1,000 Kenyan police officers to Haiti to help restore order.
-But with Kenya’s highest court having ruled that plan unconstitutional, it’s unclear when or how this will happen.
+The United Nations approved an intervention plan that would send 1,000 Kenyan police officers to Haiti to help restore order.
+However, this intervention faced several barriers.

+For one, Kenya’s High Court has ruled it unconstitutional; for another, 1,000 police officers would not even replace the estimated 3,300 Haitian officers who have deserted since 2021.

+The mission is also not very well funded: the US has pledged $300m, while Canada has said it will give $80m.

 Join our commenting forum

-Note: This story was originally published on 4 March 2024 and was updated on 12 March to reflect the changing situation.